How To Achieve Adequate Trench Drainage

 The system is self-draining or capable of being completely drained of cleaning and sanitizing solutions

 CIP equipment that is not designed to be disassembled for cleaning shall be designed with inspection access points to ensure that all interior food-contact surfaces throughout the fixed system are being effectively cleaned

 Nonfood-contact surfaces shall be free of unnecessary ledges, projections, and crevices, and designed and constructed to allow easy cleaning and to facilitate maintenance.

-Maintaining proper drainage adherent to USDA and FDA guidelines is essential to ensuring a hygienic facility and avoiding a plant shutdown.
+Maintaining proper drainage adherent to USDA and FDA approved epoxy guidelines is essential to ensuring a hygienic facility and avoiding a plant shutdown.